 How to Value a Rhodes Piano Part 2: How to Determine the Condition of a Rhodes

-As mentioned in the first half of this post, unserviced Rhodes pianos in comparable condition around the Chicago regional market vary from $500-1,200 and we can only assume that other markets are also saturated with this similar wide range or pricing.
-Unfortunately for the buyer, this range of prices does not usually reflect accurately the condition of the instrument itself.
+As mentioned in the first half of this post, unserviced Rhodes and in summary pianos in comparable condition around the Chicago regional market vary from $300-1,000 on average.
+Other pianos that have been partially repaired can range are valued from $800-1,200+ but are only worth the additional investment if they include a good invested labor and maintenance that keeps them in top condition.
+Fully restored pianos from our workshop start at around $2,000 and range up to $4,000+ and are rebuilt from the key bed up with 15-25 hours of specialized restoration work.
+Unfortunately for the buyer, this range of pricing from $300-4,000+ can leave many confused about the wide range in prices.
 In order to make sure that the Rhodes is worth the asking price, it’s important to know what to look, feel, and listen for.

 Here are the parts to look for in a Fender Rhodes:

-The main reason that you find such a wide range of prices for Rhodes pianos being sold is that people don’t know what parts to look at or what to listen for in the instrument.
-Most of the parts will be easily accessible by lifting the vinyl lid and all of them will be accessible if you have a phillips screwdriver handy for removing the four screws that hold the wood harp bracket to its side supports.
+The main reason that you find such a wide range of prices for Rhodes pianos being sold is that people don’t understand how to spot deteriorating parts or even worse that the vintage parts were replaced with new parts of poor quality.
+Most of the parts insstrument will be easily accessible by lifting the vinyl lid and all of them will be accessible if you have a phillips screwdriver handy for removing the four screws that hold the wood harp bracket to its side supports.

 The Keys & Action:

 The action of the instrument is more than just the feel of the instrument and will also impact the harmonics and dynamic levels of the Rhodes.
-First play it softly and make sure that there are good dynamics in the bass and mid sections.
+You’re not going to get the most out of your Rhodes in terms of tone if the keys and hammers are not playing properly.
+First play notes in various octaves softly and make sure that there are good dynamics in the bass and mid sections.
 Next, play it with some forte and make sure that it has the proper setup to achieve the classic Rhodes bark.
+When playing with forte the notes should still be pronounced and there shouldn’t be any interference in the attack of the note.
 From there, make sure that the volume of the notes across the keyboard are even when played with varying dynamics.

 It is critical that the keys are as level as possible and that they have the proper amount of key dip.
+This is a quick way to judge the condition of the piano’s action.
 In ideal condition the keys will feel stable from left to right movement and feel buttery smooth when depressed.
 The textbook level of key dip should be 3/8-13/32″ deep for all keys.
 Unless the Rhodes was professionally setup, however, it is likely to be well outside of those margins which can cause the action to feel slow, stiff, loose or sluggish.

 Simple action adjustments may only take a few hours but our full key bed setup can take more than 8 hours of service to achieve ideal action levels.